IBM/event-automation/_tutorials/ep-tutorial-4.md

     If you need a reminder of how to access the {{site.data.reuse.es_name}} web UI, you can review [Accessing the tutorial environment](../guided/tutorial-access#event-streams).

-1. Create a topic called `ORDERS.SUSPICIOUS`
+1. Create a topic called `ORDERS.SUSPICIOUS`.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example4-24.png "destination topic"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example4-24.png "destination topic")